Royals vs. Brewers Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has collected 36 hits with five doubles, four triples, six home runs and nine walks.
-He has driven in 15 runs with 12 stolen bases.
+- Bobby Witt Jr. has five doubles, four triples, six home runs, nine walks and 15 RBI (36 total hits).
+He has stolen 12 bases.

 Witt Jr. Recent Games